HPC-dev-acc/mario-demo/docs/10-requirement.md

 - **URS-006: Informative HUD and guidance**
   - *Scenario*: Players need status information and orientation hints.
   - *User story*: I want a HUD that shows essential info and warns me when the device is rotated so I stay oriented.
-  - *Success*: The HUD displays the timer and controls, and portrait orientation shows a rotate prompt.
+  - *Success*: The HUD displays the timer and circular touch controls at the screen corners, and portrait orientation shows a rotate prompt.
 - **URS-007: Coin collection feedback**
   - *Scenario*: Players move through the stage encountering coins.
   - *User story*: I want coins to disappear, increase my score, and play a sound when collected so I know I grabbed them.